Ernest-Yoyowah/javascript-concepts-qna/functions-and-scope-qna.md

 console.log(result);
 ```

-10. What is the purpose of the arguments object in a function?
+10. **Question:** What is the purpose of the arguments object in a function?

 **Answer:**
 The `arguments` object is a local variable available within all non-arrow functions.
 It allows you to refer to a function's arguments inside that function by using its arguments object.
 This object has entries for each argument the function was called with, with the first entry's index at 0.